 "Lots of Love in a Small Town"

-Report about LifeNets Ukraine Summer 2012 Mission by Lauren Kubik
+Ukraine Summer 2012 Mission by Lauren Kubik

 After hours of traveling by plane, train, and bus we had finally arrived in the little town of Vinogradov, Ukraine.
 I was so excited to get to the camp and meet the kids who share some of the same heritage as me.
-As we pulled into the gates I saw groups of kids playing in the yard and Ukraine Flagthey immediately swarmed the bus.
+As we pulled into the gates I saw groups of kids playing in the yard and they immediately swarmed the bus.
 I felt a rush of emotions of excitement, nervousness, happiness and love already for these beautiful kids.
 Would the kids like me?
 Would they be disappointed that I couldn’t have conversations with them?
 What if they just see me as a stranger and ignore me altogether?
 However, immediately as I got off the bus a group of little girls came up to me and shook my hand formerly greeting me and proud of their English, “Hello, what is your name?
 My name is Nadia.
 Nice to meet you.”
 Then three other girls grabbed my cousin Natasha and me and hugged us, kissed us, and jumped on us.
 I knew then that these next few weeks would be amazing.

 Throughout our time there we had 12-16 hour days with about 40 kids.
 We would have morning English and Bible lessons.
-In the afternoons, because of the 100- degree days, we would spend time at the Tisa River for hours.
-After the afternoons
+In the afternoons, because of the 100-

 in the Tisa River, we would come back and have dinner and then go and play volleyball with the older kids for a majority of the evening.
 It was one of the best experiences I had in my life.
 Each day was so much fun and I feel like I truly made